Aetopia/RefreshRatePowerManagement/README.md

 Dynamically change the screen refresh rate based on system power status.

 # Usage.
-1. Download the latest release.
+1. Download the latest release from [GitHub Release](https://github.com/Aetopia/RefreshRatePowerManagement/releases/latest).
 2. Run the program.
 3. The refresh rate will dynamically change based on the AC adapter status for your primary monitor.
     |AC Adapter Status|Refresh Rate|